CrazyDubya/4o/faux_browser/README.md

 - use the new `fetcher.py` CLI to populate the repository
 - generate `manifest.json` with hashes for each file (done)
-- sanitize pages and insert AI placeholders when needed
+- sanitize pages (done) and insert AI placeholders when needed
 - create a simple Electron client bound to the offline server
 - add profile-based access controls and auditing